-Effective Dec.
-13, 2020, all UCalgary faculty and staff must work from home — except under the following conditions:
+While these restrictions remain in place, all UCalgary employees must work from home — except under the following conditions:

-- Campus access is required to use tools and equipment.
+- Access is required to use tools and equipment for non-teaching roles

 Work that involves access to and handling of confidential, classified or sensitive information and data in some cases is best performed on campus, particularly if this information is not in electronic form.

-- On-site preparation and attendance are required to deliver services to faculty, students, staff and the public.
+- On-site preparation and attendance are required to deliver critical services to the campus community

-In all cases where work is being performed on campus, an approved workplace safety plan must be in place, and all must comply with those plans.
-Provincial restrictions are in place until at least Jan.
-12, 2021.
+In all cases where work is being performed on campus, an approved workplace safety plan must be in place, must be acknowledged by all those included in the plan, and all must comply with the safety measures listed in those plans.

-For those staff who are not included in the above three conditions, managers are asked to ensure that between now and Jan.
-12, all options are explored for employees to work productively from home.
-For those who are unable to work remotely from home, managers are asked to work with employees to undertake alternate work plans or use vacation, PLD, CTO or other paid or unpaid leaves.
-During this time period, managers are asked not to lay off staff.
+For those staff who are not included in the above three conditions, and are not providing essential services, managers are asked to ensure that between now and May 26, all options are explored for employees to work productively from home.
+For those who are unable to work remotely from home, managers are asked to work with employees to undertake alternate work plans or use vacation, PLD, CTO or other leaves.

 All spring classes have been moved online for the next three weeks.
 This suspension of all in-person classes has been mandated by the province.
 Students enrolled in an in-person class for the spring/summer semester will be contacted by their instructor with alternate plans for the duration of this move to remote learning.
 Further activities, including onboarding for new summer students and training for new summer researchers, have also been temporarily halted.
 Previously scheduled in-person exams have also been moved online.
 If you have a class that had been set to take place on campus, please stay home until you receive an update on next steps.